 - meet the standard health,character and security checks.

 If you began residing in Australia on 19 February 2016, you can apply after five years, provided you meet the other eligibility criteria.
 If you were not in Australia on 19 February 2016, but can demonstrate you were usually resident you will also be eligible to apply.

 There is no maximum age restriction when applying for the Skilled Independent 189 (New Zealand) Stream.

 If you are also eligible to apply for a Resident Return Visa, and have a partner and/or dependent children to sponsor, you must consider whether RRV or the new visa is the best option for your family.
 If your child becomes a permanent visa-holder they will not be eligible for a HELP loan until they attend their citizenship ceremony.

-Once you are granted the new visa you cannot renew a Family Relationship 461 visa as you are no longer an SCV-holder.
-You will need to include family on your application for the new visa, or sponsor them for a Partner visa or dependent Child visa when their current 461 visa expires.
+Once you are granted a permanent visa you cannot renew an NZ Family Relationship 461 visa because you are no longer an SCV-holder.
+You will need to include family on your application for the NZ 189 visa, or sponsor them for a Partner visa or dependent Child visa when their current 461 visa expires.

 The income threshold for the Independent Skilled 189 (New Zealand) Stream is set at the same level as the Temporary Skilled Migration Income Threshold (TSMIT).
 You must provide copies of your ATO Notices of Assessment for the four most recently completed income years immediately prior to application (with the tax file number removed or obscured).
 Where possible provide five years of ATO Notices.

 Ask your accountant or tax agent for copies of your tax assessments, or log into the My Gov website.

 The taxable income threshold was AUD$51,000 in 2012/13 and has been AUD$53,990 since 2013-14.